zefr0x/moadaly/CONTRIBUTING.md

 You can also use any tool that you want as long as it's compatable with the required ones.

-To make every thing easy [**`pre-commit`**](https://pre-commit.com/) it used in this project, it should run in every commit, so you shouldn't commit any thing without checking it first.
+To make every thing easy [**`pre-commit`**](https://pre-commit.com/) is used in this project, it should run in every commit, so you shouldn't commit any thing without checking it first.

 ## Translation
 The application's GUI is prepared for [internationalisation](https://en.wikipedia.org/wiki/Internationalization_and_localization), but I didn't set it up yet.